ACPS-TV. On cable. Online.

 ACPS-TV may be viewed on cable channel 71 within the City of Alexandria.
-During the day, ACPS-TV offers a bulletin board featuring school and division-wide news, student- and division-produced video content, clips from student concerts, upcoming events, menu items for the day, the weather and more.
+ACPS-TV offers a bulletin board featuring school and division-wide news, student- and division-produced video content, clips from student concerts, upcoming events, menu items for the day, the weather, and more.

-Each evening at 7 p.m., the station streams video content, including school board and community meetings and Smithsonian science programming content, obtained free from the Smithsonian Institution.
-Viewers may also find many ACPS and school videos are archived on our YouTube channel for online viewing.
+The station streams video content, including school board and community meetings and Smithsonian science programming content, provided by the Smithsonian Institution, the National Science Foundation, and others.
+Many ACPS and school videos produced here are archived on our YouTube channel for online viewing.

 School Board meetings may also be viewed with closed captioning on the School Board Meetings page.